Rahul-Budhan/Power-BI-Dashboard-website/README.md

 Usage
 License
 ## Features
-Login page for user authentication
+Login page for user authentication, along with sign up and reset password functionality.
 Integration of PowerBI dashboard into the website Customizable username and password
 ## Prerequisites